-Music of Iran during the Pre-Islam Era
+Music of Iran During the Pre-Islam Era

-During Achaemenians, there were three kinds of music in Iran: religious, military and local.
+During Achaemenians, there were three kinds of music in Iran: religious, military, and local.
 The religious music was a special kind of song called Gatheha sung by priests and was merely vocal, not instrumental.
-It differentiated Iranian music from others of its time like Assyrians, Babylonians or Semites.
+It differentiated Iranian music from others of its time like Assyrians, Babylonians and Semites.
 The influence of this kind of music is still present in various kinds of music in different parts of Iran.

 Music became one of the essential parts of schooling and training in the Sassanian court.
-It is said that some 12000 Indian musicians and entertainers were invited to migrate from India to Iran to bring joy and pleasure by music in different corners of the empire.
-During Anushirvan, music was brought to a higher status and Iranian music entered Arabs’ world and was imitated there so that they could lay the foundation of this art.
+It is said that some 12000 Indian musicians and entertainers were invited to migrate from India to Iran to bring joy and pleasure through music in different corners of the empire.
+During Anushirvan, music was brought to a higher status and Iranian music entered the Arabs’ world and was imitated there so that they could lay the foundation of this art.

-Barbod, Ramtin, Sarkis, Bamshad, Nakisa and Azadvar-e-Changi were the outstanding figures among the musicians of the Sassanian era who composed unforgettable pieces and founded the basis of some schools of music still being played in Iran.
+Barbod, Ramtin, Sarkis, Bamshad, Nakisa, and Azadvar-e-Changi were outstanding figures among the musicians of the Sassanian era who composed unforgettable pieces and founded the basis of some schools of music still being played in Iran.
 Also, the influence of Manichaeism and Mazdakism in the music of that era cannot be denied.
 Minstrelsy was also an ancient Iranian tradition that was well-liked by all classes of people.

 From ancient Iran to the end of the Sassanian era, in a 1200-year span of time, there is not much information about the musical instruments made and played.
-There are only a few of them, which are quite ancient, belonging to the pre-Achaemenian period, unique and first instances of their kinds in the world.
+There are only a few of them, which are quite ancient, belonging to the pre-Achaemenian period, unique and first instances of their kind in the world.

-Music during Post-Islam Iran
+Music During Post-Islam Iran

-In the early post-Islam period, when Caliphs interpreted Iranian music to be against the principles of Islam, Iranian artists preserved music in any way they could and changed its theme from happy to sad one to match the nations’ mood.
+In the early post-Islam period, when Caliphs interpreted Iranian music to be against the principles of Islam, Iranian artists preserved music in any way they could and changed its theme from happy to sad to match the nation’s mood.
 Arabs’ army was inclined toward martial music.
-Like Iranians, they had mixed poetry with music.
+Like Iranians, they mixed poetry with music.
 The musical instruments they seemed to have had were drums and horns.
 They learned a lot from Iranian music.
 Today, among 52 various tones of Arabic music of Egypt, Syria, and Lebanon there are 30 Iranian organizations, which had entered their music.

-As a result of Umayyad and Abbasid Caliphs’ more contact with the charming values of Iranian music, it was elevated to higher positions.
+As a result of the Umayyad and Abbasid Caliphs’ more contact with the charming values of Iranian music, it was elevated to higher positions.

 From the 10th to the 11th century, some outstanding figures like Faraby and Avicenna appeared in Iranian music.
 Muslim Iranians composed the first instances of religious music.
-Iranians’ mourning for the third Imam, Hossein, in form of music and passion play was actually a means of opposing Caliphate System and Arabs.
+Iranians’ mourning for the third Imam, Hossein, in form of music and passion play was actually a means of opposing the Caliphate System and Arabs.
 Sufis came up with an innovative form of music.
 Their traditional music is still being played.

 Seljuq kings and governors promoted music and supported musicians.
 Not only capitals but also other minor towns and cities began to flourish in many fields of art including music.
 Music was no exception among the arts receiving such influence.

 Playing Naqqareh was revived and continued during that era.
 Naqqareh is a pair of kettledrums one producing bass sound and the other treble.
-The tradition of playing Naqqareh goes back to Mithraism period in Iran when various musical instruments together with Naqqareh were played every day at five different times including sunrise and sunset.
-During Safavids and after them, it was played at various other occasions as well.
+The tradition of playing Naqqareh goes back to the Mithraism period in Iran when various musical instruments together with Naqqareh were played every day at five different times including sunrise and sunset.
+During the Safavids and after them, it was played on various other occasions as well.

-Karim Khan supported music and believed that the peace and happiness of himself and people were more important than broadening the borders of Iran.
+Karim Khan supported music and believed that the peace and happiness of himself and his people were more important than broadening the borders of Iran.
 His reign did not last long.

-During the first period of Qajar dynasty, kings sought a comfortable life and pleasure.
+During the first period of the Qajar dynasty, kings sought a comfortable life and pleasure.
 It was during the same era when the foundation of music was laid in a way that it survived up to now.
 Famous masters of music appeared and composed many pieces.
-The old happy music was also revived to some extents.
+The old happy music was also revived to some extent.

 In 1847, Amir Kabir, Naser-ed-Din Shah’s prime minister, invited a French general to Iran to teach military music.
 Therefore, Iranian students became familiar with the theoretical and practical principles of western music.
-Gramophone entered Iran during the general’s stay in Iran by his efforts.
+Gramophones entered Iran during the general’s stay in Iran by his efforts.

-During Pahlavi period many young people were sent to Europe for education.
-The graduated people returned to Iran and subsequently, the Iranian music was taught in Iran according to a new insight based on European basics and principles.
+During the Pahlavi period many young people were sent to Europe for education.
+The graduated people returned to Iran and subsequently, Iranian music was taught in Iran according to a new insight based on European basics and principles.
 Alinaqi Vaziry started the first modern Iranian orchestra using Iranian and western musical instruments.
-Music organizations, magazines, newspapers and books began to work and music became institutionalized.
+Music organizations, magazines, newspapers, and books began to work and music became institutionalized.

 Instead, cabarets were opened and no truly inherited Iranian music was played there.
-There were only two music bands called Sheyda and Aref that kept the traditional music alive.
+There were only two music bands called Sheyda and Aref that kept traditional music alive.
 Of course, some musicians introduced valuable pop music to Iran.

 The music of Iran is undergoing modern developments these days.
 I invite you to listen to some of the most recent ones to see how entertaining and enjoyable it is.